Phase 2, 2022: Validate Four Hypotheses

 Phase 2 started in Summer, 2022 with a significant expansion of the Institute into several new teams, continued design/development of the IE platform and protocol, and preparation for the Institute's first public communications.
 Phase 2 is specifically targeting the validation of four key questions (and associated hypotheses) that constitute the core of the Institute's creation:

-It's critical to stress that each of these four areas—in other words, people, technology, our transformational thesis, and real-world engagement—will always be evolving action-learning domains of the Institute's core model, well past Phase 2 and into the future.
+It's critical to stress that each of these four areas—impact, leadership, coordination and tools—will always be evolving action-learning domains of the Institute's core model, well past Phase 2 and into the future.
 There will never be a final validation of each hypothesis, but an ongoing exploration and iteration of movement through these categories of effort.
 But the end of phase 2 will be marked by some minimally-sufficient validation of each domain as defined by the people working directly in those areas, and will signal readiness to expand and attempt further scale up.

 We expect Phase 2 to take five years.